metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 - `empty_shared_key` (Boolean) Use this option to connect to Fluentd with a zero-length secret.
 - `host` (String) Target host where Fluent-Bit or Fluentd are listening for Forward messages.
+- `networking` (Attributes) Include fluentbit networking options for this output-plugin (see [below for nested schema](#nestedatt--spec--forward--networking))
 - `password` (Attributes) Specify the password corresponding to the username. (see [below for nested schema](#nestedatt--spec--forward--password))
 - `port` (Number) TCP Port of the target service.
-- `require_ack_response` (Boolean) Send 'chunk'-option and wait for 'ack' response from server.
-Enables at-least-once and receiving server can control rate of traffic.
-(Requires Fluentd v0.14.0+ server)
+- `require_ack_response` (Boolean) Send 'chunk'-option and wait for 'ack' response from server.Enables at-least-once and receiving server can control rate of traffic.(Requires Fluentd v0.14.0+ server)
 - `self_hostname` (String) Default value of the auto-generated certificate common name (CN).
 - `send_options` (Boolean) Always send options (with 'size'=count of messages)
 - `shared_key` (String) A key string known by the remote Fluentd used for authorization.
 - `tag` (String) Overwrite the tag as we transmit.
-This allows the receiving pipeline start fresh, or to attribute source.
+This allows the receiving pipeline startfresh, or to attribute source.
 - `time_as_integer` (Boolean) Set timestamps in integer format, it enable compatibility mode for Fluentd v0.12 series.
 - `tls` (Attributes) Fluent Bit provides integrated support for Transport Layer Security (TLS) and it predecessor Secure Sockets Layer (SSL) respectively. (see [below for nested schema](#nestedatt--spec--forward--tls))
 - `username` (Attributes) Specify the username to present to a Fluentd server that enables user_auth. (see [below for nested schema](#nestedatt--spec--forward--username))

+<a id="nestedatt--spec--forward--networking"></a>
+### Nested Schema for `spec.forward.networking`

+Optional:

+- `connect_timeout` (Number) Set maximum time expressed in seconds to wait for a TCP connection to be established, this include the TLS handshake time.
+- `connect_timeout_log_error` (Boolean) On connection timeout, specify if it should log an error.
+When disabled, the timeout is logged as a debug message.
+- `dns_mode` (String) Select the primary DNS connection type (TCP or UDP).
+- `dns_prefer_i_pv4` (Boolean) Prioritize IPv4 DNS results when trying to establish a connection.
+- `dns_resolver` (String) Select the primary DNS resolver type (LEGACY or ASYNC).
+- `keepalive` (String) Enable or disable connection keepalive support.
+Accepts a boolean value: on / off.
+- `keepalive_idle_timeout` (Number) Set maximum time expressed in seconds for an idle keepalive connection.
+- `keepalive_max_recycle` (Number) Set maximum number of times a keepalive connection can be used before it is retired.
+- `max_worker_connections` (Number) Set maximum number of TCP connections that can be established per worker.
+- `source_address` (String) Specify network address to bind for data traffic.

 <a id="nestedatt--spec--forward--password"></a>
 ### Nested Schema for `spec.forward.password`